Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Avoid putting in unnecessary information like your interests, hobbies, or references.

-What to write about Youself on Your Resume
+Tips for Writing about Youself on Your Resume

 Here are some designs and formats for cover letters: